Is Hormone Therapy a Safe Way to Treat Menopause Symptoms?

 Hormone therapy received a lot of negative media attention after the very public results of the 2002 Women’s Health Initiative (WHI).
 The WHI did find an increased risk of stroke, heart attack, blood clots and breast cancer with hormone therapy, but what is not well-known is that the average age of the participant was 63 and had not been on hormone therapy since menopause.

-The North American Menopause Society (NAMS) put out new guidelines in 2017 saying that for most women with bothersome menopausal symptoms, the benefits of hormone therapy outweigh the risks in women less than 60 years old or within 10 years of being menopausal.
+The North American Menopause Society (NAMS) put out new guidelines in 2017 saying that for most women with bothersome menopausal symptoms, the benefits of hormone therapy outweigh the risks in women younger than 60 years old or within 10 years of being menopausal.

 Furthermore, for women who use transdermal estrogen instead of oral estrogen, there is even less risk of a stroke or heart attack due to a blood clot.